 by Martin Maenza, adapted and expanded from Crisis on Infinite Earths #10 by Marv Wolfman and George Pérez

-In the frozen WHIZ Broadcasting building in Fawcett City, the villains were gloating.
+In the frozen WHIZ-TV Building in Fawcett City, the villains were gloating.
 “It appears we have our foes on ice, Sivana,” a metal-masked villainess said.

-“Hee hee hee,” cackled Sivana, now wearing a purple parka.
+“Heh heh heh,” cackled Sivana, now wearing a purple parka.
 “You know it, Doctor Cyber.”
-He glanced at the captive heroes in their civilian identities.
-“Oh, I’ve been awaiting this day for so long.
+He glanced at the captive heroes in their civilian identities and said gleefully, “Oh, I’ve been awaiting this day for so long.
 Billy Batson bound and gagged, along with the rest of his accursed Marvel Family!”

 Working at a console next to Hector Hammond, a criminal scientist was unconvinced.
 “Don’t gloat yet, shorty,” he said.
 “The heroes are heading our way.”